Bond Application Process

 The IDA reviews each application for the issuance of industrial development bonds on its own merit.
 The IDA reserves the right to approve or disapprove applications in whole or in part.
 Each application given preliminary approval by the IDA is subject to a final approval by the IDA.
 In addition, any final approval granted by the IDA is subject to the approval of the Scottsdale City Council.

 - Communications begin with the IDA to determine qualification of the project.
+Please contact us at the earliest opportunity for a no obligation discussion on your project and ways to the Scottsdale IDA can participate and help.
 Detailed qualifications and guidelines are located in the Procedures for Application (PDF) and Utilization of Tax Exempt and Taxable Industrial Development Revenue Bond Financing.

 - Prospective applicant meets with the IDA’s legal counsel, administrator and financial consultant to discuss the proposed application.

-- Submission of twelve (12) copies of an application and the application fee in the amount of $4,000.00 must be delivered to the IDA ten (10) days prior to the meeting of the IDA for consideration of the application.
-If the applicant is not granted preliminary approval by the IDA, $1,500 of the application fee is returned to the applicant.
+- Submission of an application and the application fee in the amount of $2,500 must be delivered to the IDA ten (10) days prior to the meeting of the IDA for consideration of the application.
 Submission guidelines are located in the Procedures for Application (PDF) and Utilization of Tax Exempt and Taxable Industrial Development Revenue Bond Financing.

 - The preliminary approval of any application expires in 180 days.